Occupied Office Refurbishment

 3) Increased Costs

 Carrying out works in occupied spaces comes with increased risks, which is reflected in the costs.
 Using noise and dust suppression systems will make the work slower as well as more costly.
-Some of the works may also need to be done out-of-hours which comes with increased labour costs.
+Some of the work may also need to be done out-of-hours, which comes with increased labour costs.

 While all these elements will increase costs, it's important to compare this to the cost of relocating temporarily while the works are carried out.
 This is not only the cost of the temporary office rent and the relocation itself, but the lost productivity as your staff cope with all the change.

 Unforeseen circumstances arise in every workspace project.
-In office refurbishments, this risk is particularly high because many of these buildings are older.
+In office refurbishments, this risk is particularly high.
 With staff on site, these delays can be problematic, because there is little room for error in the programme.